4W4I5/Semester-5-Notes/Algo/Exam Prep/Algo Finals Prep.md

 	- Only computations that are required are solved.
 Lazy method.
 - Table filled on demand.
 Can be called a form of caching
 # 18: Dynamic Programming: Tabulation
+- Bottom-Up, can also be iterative
+- Knapsack is bottom up as all the calculations are tabulated first.
+- Consider it as greedy?
 # 21: LCS
 # 19: matrix multiplication
 # 18: rod cutting